 Go?
 Stay?
 Redevelop/Share?

 One of the congregation’s Developmental Goals is to decide whether to remain in our Hillcrest campus or sell the property and relocate.
-That work began before the pandemic but had to be put on hold in 2020.
-The Board and Rev. Justine are now committed to resolving this issue.
-OSF Steering Team members include: Dave Hunt (leader), Rev. Justine Sullivan, Lolly Brown, Craig Darling, Robie Evans, Andy French, Lawrence Hess, Steve Howard, Armin Kuhlman, Karen Lamphere, Sue Marberry, Sarah Ormond, Stephanie Webber, and Carolyn Woodbury.
+OSF Steering Team members include: Dave Hunt (leader), Rev. Justine Sullivan, Travis Anderson, Kathleen Brand, Lolly Brown, Craig Darling, Robie Evans, Andy French, Lawrence Hess, Steve Howard, Armin Kuhlman, Karen Lamphere, Bryan Lane, Sue Marberry, Sarah Ormond, Stephanie Webber, and Carolyn Woodbury.

-To view all of the latest documents, go to our Member's Area OSF page (log in required).
+To view all of the more confidential documents, go to our Member's Area OSF page (log in required).

 |